JanCotar/JanCLang/README.md

 }
 ```

-JanCLang is also available as a [NuGet package].
+JanCLang is also available as a [NuGet package](https://www.nuget.org/packages/JanCLang/).

 **This project is licensed under the terms of the [MIT License](LICENSE.md).**